Measuring Business Innovation: Metrics & KPIs

 For the current “innovation trackers” out there

-So, getting back to simplicity, let’s assume the product has already launched, you have some experience in figuring out requirements, and that your sales and marketing team are already tracking:
+So, getting back to simplicity, let’s assume the product has already launched, you have some experience in figuring out requirements, and your sales and marketing team are already tracking:

 • Customer satisfaction surveys (Questionnaire and Online Poll)